UniMath/agda-unimath/src/orthogonal-factorization-systems/functoriality-localizations-at-global-subuniverses.lagda.md

 ## Properties

-### The functorial action of on maps of types with localizations preserves identity functions
+### The functorial action on maps of types with localizations preserves identity functions

 ```agda
 module _